 Black Balsam Knob

 Black Balsam Knob is one of Western North Carolina’s most scenic hikes.
 The beauty and tranquility of Pisgah National Forest never disappoint.
 Here, you’ll have easy access to other famous hiking spots like Shining Rock and Sam Knob via the Art Loeb Trail.
 Sparse trees atop the knob provide unhindered vistas of the surrounding area!

-The Craggy Pinnacle Trail is located in the Craggy Gardens.
+The Craggy Pinnacle Trail is in the lovely Craggy Gardens.
 The area earns its name from the plethora of beautiful rhododendron flowers that populate the area.
-The hike itself is short and measures just over a mile, round trip.
-Start at either the Visitor’s Center or the Picnic Area, and enjoy the overlook at the top.
+This one-mile loop is accessible at both the Visitor’s Center or the picnic area.

-Veteran hikers, this is the hike for you.
-Not for beginners, the Grandfather Mountain Trail is one of Pisgah National Forest’s most popular (and difficult) hikes.
-There are three peaks along the trail, rewarding hikers with great overlooks of the nearby mountains.
+Veteran hikers, make your way to Grandfather Mountain.
+This trail is one of Pisgah National Forest’s most popular (and difficult) hikes!
+There are three peaks along the trail, and each summit rewards hikers with great overlooks of the nearby mountains.